webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/link/ui.spreadsheet_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/ui.spreadsheet_disable.md - disables the calling view (makes it dimmed and unclickable)
 - api/ui.spreadsheet_eachselectedcell.md - iterates over all selected cells in the table
-- api/ui.spreadsheet_editsheet.md -
+- api/ui.spreadsheet_editsheet.md - selects the sheet name for editing
 - api/link/ui.spreadsheet_enable.md - enables the calling view that was disabled by the 'disable' method
 - api/ui.spreadsheet_filterspreadsheet.md - invokes SpreadSheet filtering by all existing filters
 - api/ui.spreadsheet_freezecolumns.md - fixes the specified amount of columns "on the fly", starting from the very left one
 - api/ui.spreadsheet_freezerows.md - fixes the specified amount of rows "on the fly", starting from the very top one
-- api/ui.spreadsheet_getactivesheet.md -
+- api/ui.spreadsheet_getactivesheet.md - returns the name of the currently active sheet
 - api/ui.spreadsheet_getcellvalue.md - returns the value of the cell
 - api/link/ui.spreadsheet_getchildviews.md - returns child views of the calling component
 - api/ui.spreadsheet_getcolumn.md - returns the configuration object of the specified SpreadSheet column